Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_3/README.md

 There are two ways to solve the issue:

-- **Sequential Execution**: You can run tests one after another using `colcon test --executor sequential`.
+- **Sequential Execution**: Run tests one after another using `colcon test --executor sequential`.
 By running tests sequentially, even if nodes in different tests are publishing to the same topic they should not affect subsequent tests.
 However, this dramatically increases the total execution time for large projects.

-- **Domain Isolation with ROS_DOMAIN_ID (Recommended)**: This approach leverages the fact that ROS 2 relies on DDS domains, which are isolated by an integer ID.
-By assigning a unique `ROS_DOMAIN_ID` to each test, you strictly confine communication within that test's boundaries.
+- **Domain Isolation with ROS_DOMAIN_ID (Recommended)**: This approach leverages the DDS domain mechanism in ROS 2 by assigning a unique `ROS_DOMAIN_ID` to each test.
+This confines all communication within the test’s scope, preventing cross-talk and ensuring deterministic behavior.

 The `ament_cmake_ros` package provides a convenient solution for domain isolation.
 It includes CMake functions that automatically assign an available domain ID to each test executor.

-To enable this, add the following dependency to your `package.xml`:
+To enable this, add the following dependency to `package.xml`:

 ```xml
 <test_depend>ament_cmake_ros</test_depend>
 ```

-Then, in your `CMakeLists.txt`, replace the standard test command with the isolated version:
+Then, replace the standard test command in `CMakeLists.txt` with the isolated version:

 ```cmake
 find_package(ament_cmake_ros REQUIRED)